 Literary and Narrative Techniques

 Hurston's masterful use of language and narrative techniques enhances the meaning of Their Eyes Were Watching God.
 The novel is written in a distinctive blend of Standard English and African American Vernacular English (AAVE), which captures the rhythm and cadence of Black speech.
-This linguistic duality reflects the complex identities of the characters and their struggle to navigate between different worlds.
+This linguistic duality reflects the complex identities of the characters and their struggle to handle between different worlds.
 The use of AAVE also serves to validate and celebrate Black culture, challenging the dominant literary norms of the time.

 Symbolism and Motifs